 Performance virtues are essential to all spheres of a university community because they are competencies necessary for high-level achievement.
 They include virtues such as: determination, motivation, resilience, perseverance, adaptability, teamwork, confidence, and creativity.
 To be in service of the good that is perfective (not the apparent good), the performance virtues are to be practiced in tandem with the moral virtues.
-As stated by the Jubilee Centre, "All good programmes of character education will include the cultivation of performance virtues, but they will also explain to students that those virtues derive their ultimate value from serving morally acceptable ends."32 haracter education should be "intentional, organised, and reflective."33 While virtues, the building blocks of good character, can be taught, they can also be caught and sought.34 Research shows that direct instruction, modeling, and lived experience are all necessary for virtue formation.35
+As stated by the Jubilee Centre, "All good programmes of character education will include the cultivation of performance virtues, but they will also explain to students that those virtues derive their ultimate value from serving morally acceptable ends."

+Character and Virtue Education at Saint Mary's University of Minnesota haracter education should be "intentional, organised, and reflective."
+While virtues, the building blocks of good character, can be taught, they can also be caught and sought.
+Research shows that direct instruction, modeling, and lived experience are all necessary for virtue formation.
+The should be a support of the should be a support o